prgf87/prgf87/README.md

 - 👋 Hi, I’m Pedro
 - 👀 I’m interested in developing websites using React and NextJS in an environment designed with Tailwind CSS.
-- 🌱 I’m currently learning html, css, javascript, node.js, next.js, mongodb, auth, REST APIs, SSR and much more.
+- 🌱 I’m currently learning programming, design, content management, deployment and database manipulation.
-- 💞️ I’m looking to collaborate on real projects, I have already started a few projects for practicing but also for real world application.
+- 💞️ I’m looking to collaborate on real projects, I have already started a handful of projects for practicing and, eventually, deployment.
 - 📫 How to reach me: send me a message through GitHub and I will reply when I am able to.

 <!---